Top autumn walks

 2. A family-friendly day out in Pollok Country Park

 For family-friendly walks, look no further than Glasgow’s biggest green space, Pollok Country Park.
 There is so much to see and do for little explorers!
-Start out at the world class recently refurbished Burrell Collection.
-Head towards the country manor, Pollok House, where you can enjoy a riverside stroll, mini maze and fairy garden.
+Start out at the Art Fund Museum of the Year, the Burrell Collection.
+Then take the 5 minute walk to the country manor, Pollok House, where you can enjoy a riverside stroll, mini maze and fairy garden.
 En route, be sure to snap some selfies with Highland Cows.
 Visit burrellcollection.com for more on how spend a day out in Pollok Country Park.

 3. Glasgow history on a river side walk